King Lear Language and Communication Quotes

-Tell me, my daughters,--
+Tell me, my

-Now this is strange.
+Now this is weird.
 According to an earlier conversation between Gloucester and Kent, King Lear has already decided how he'll divide his kingdom among his daughters.
 So, what's the point of Lear staging a love test to determine which woman will get the "largest bounty" (piece of land)?

 Goneril sure does lay it on thick, doesn't she?
 Even though she says her love for her father leaves her breathless and "unable" to speak, she still manages to find a bunch of empty, meaningless words to flatter him with.